bearsunday/bearsunday.github.io/manuals/1.0/en/module.md

 ## DI bindings

-`Ray.Di` is the DI framework in BEAR.Sunday.
-It binds interface to the class or factory to create an object graph.
+`Ray.Di` is the core DI framework used in BEAR.Sunday.
+It binds interfaces to a class or factory to create an object graph.

 {% highlight php %}
 <?php